-While the decentralisation thrust of much current policy is rooted in neo-liberal thinking on efficiency of service delivery (in increasingly market-oriented environments), alongside often vague, western-liberal conceptions of "good governance", in fact in southern Africa contemporary decentralisations had earlier antecedents in colonial policy in the context of "native" land administration - one of the most important being control through proxy local leaders (including local "traditional authorities").
+Whilst the decentralisation thrust of much current policy is rooted in neo-liberal thinking on efficiency of service delivery (in increasingly market-oriented environments), alongside often vague, western-liberal conceptions of 'good governance', in fact in southern Africa contemporary decentralisations had earlier antecedents in colonial policy in the context of 'native' land administration.
+One of the most important being control through proxy local leaders (including local 'traditional authorities').

-In common with wider development thinking during the 1980s, particularly that surrounding the adoption of liberal market ideology and the "rolling back" of the state, southern African countries witnessed considerable development of decentralisation policy since the 1980s, as highlighted in the following sections.
+In common with wider development thinking during the 1980s-particularly that surrounding the adoption of liberal market ideology and the 'rolling back' of the state-southern African countries witnessed considerable development of decentralisation policy during the last two decades, as highlighted in the following sections.

-3.2 Decentralisation in Zimbabwe
+Decentralisation in Zimbabwe

-Shortly after independence with the Prime Ministerial decree of 1984, a new decentralised system was installed in Zimbabwe to parallel the party cell structure established during the liberation war.
-Village, ward and district committees (VIDCOs) became the basis for planning and administration of development and were superimposed on a system of "traditional" authority, involving chiefs and headmen (Makumbe 1996).
-This "tradition" had been highly shaped by colonial intervention, and many such authorities had collaborated with the Rhodesian regime, making them illegitimate in the eyes of the new government and party officials.
+Shortly after Independence with the Prime Ministerial decree of 1984, a new decentralised system was installed in Zimbabwe to parallel the party cell structure established during the liberation war.
+Village, ward and district committees became the basis for planning and administration of development and were superimposed on a system of 'traditional' authority, involving chiefs and headmen (Makumbe 1996).
+This 'tradition' had been highly shaped by colonial intervention, and many such authorities had collaborated with the Rhodesian regime, making them illegitimate in the eyes of the new government and party officials.
 Conflicts between these two authority structures were widespread and often incapacitated the new structures, which, despite the promises of government, received neither much devolved power nor resources, and failed in many instances to establish their legitimacy.
-In the latter part of the 1990s, the VIDCOs were effectively abandoned to be replaced by a hybrid form of administration that brought the "traditional authorities" back in.
+In the latter part of the 1990s, the VIDCOs were effectively abandoned to be replaced by a hybrid form of administration that brought the 'traditional authorities' back in.